-- Executive Regulation of the Business Licenses Law, which ensures a high speed issuing the majority of business licenses within a few days.
+- Executive Regulation of the Business Licenses Law, which ensures a high-speed issuing of the majority of business licenses within a few days.
 The Regulation is expected to be completed before the end of September.

 - Executive Regulation of the Supervision on Commodities Trading Law